 Former N.C.
-State running back and NFL veteran Gary Downs was announced the Buccaneers’ running backs coach on March, 4, 2015.
-Downs enters his fourth season with the Blue and Gold, while head coach Randy Sanders named him ETSU’s Recruiting Coordinator on May 3.
+State running back and NFL veteran Gary Downs was announced as the Buccaneers’ running backs coach on March, 4, 2015.
+Downs concluded his seventh season with the Blue and Gold, including his fifth season as the recruiting coordinator, following the 2021 fall season.

-In his first three seasons, Downs' group was led by Jajuan Stinson and Falon Lee.
-The Buccaneer have both played in 29 of the possible 33 games in the first three seasons, with Stinson totaling a team-high 1,451 rushing yards (4.5 yards per carry) and 13 touchdowns.
-Stinson ranked ninth in the SoCon in rushing in 2016, while he has registered five 100-yard rushing games between 2015 and 2016.
+Prior to the Holmes/Saylors era, the Bucs were led by Jajuan Stinson and Falon Lee from 2015-17.
+Stinson totaled a team-high 1,451 rushing yards (4.5 yards per carry) and 13 touchdowns during the three-year stretch.
+Stinson ranked ninth in the SoCon in rushing in 2016, while he registered five 100-yard rushing games between 2015 and 2016.
 Meanwhile, Lee posted 851 rushing yards with two touchdowns in his three seasons with the Blue and Gold.
-ETSU's rushing attack accounted for three games with over 200 yards on the ground in 2016 - 323 yards against West Virginia Wesleyan, 238 versus Cumberland and 205 against Western Carolina at Bristol Motor Speedway.

-Downs – who has spent three seasons as head coach at Riverside Military Academy in Gainesville, Ga. before coming to Johnson City – played for former ETSU offensive coordinator Mike O’Cain at N.C.
+Downs played for former ETSU offensive coordinator Mike O’Cain at N.C.
 State during the early 1990s, earning Academic All-ACC honors and was an All-ACC selection, finishing third all-time in rushing touchdowns and 10th in rushing yardage for the Wolfpack.

 Following his college career, Downs was drafted in the third round of the 1994 NFL draft by the New York Giants.
 Downs was a special teams leader for the Atlanta Falcons during its 1998 NFC Championship season, and he played seven seasons with three different NFL teams before retiring in 2001.